CoxHealth: Cox South

 Cox Medical Center South is the largest facility and main campus operated by CoxHealth.
 Construction started in 1981, and the ten story Cox South hospital was completed in 1985.
-The full-service hospital features 563 beds and houses the main service lines of the system.
+The full-service hospital features 706 beds and houses the main service lines of the system.
 It includes a Level 1 Trauma Center, Level 1 STEMI Center, and Level 1 Stroke Center.
 The Hulston Cancer Center and Wheeler Heart and Vascular Center are connected to the main Cox South hospital via the "Skywalk" enclosed walkway over National Avenue.
 The Turner Center is a women and children specialty outpatient center connected to Cox South.
-The Jared Neuoro Science Center and The Dee Ann White Women's and Children's hospital are featured in the newest 10 story tower on the campus.
+The Jared Neuroscience Center and The Dee Ann White Women's and Children's hospital are featured in the newest 10 story tower on the campus.

 In 2010, Cox South opened a new emergency department, and in 2012, it was designated a Level I Trauma Center.
 CoxHealth has over 160,000 emergency, urgent care, and trauma visits each year.
 In June 2007, CoxHealth purchased a new MD Helicopters MD Explorer 902 for $5.1 million.
 The new helicopter replaces the smaller 1989 Messerschmitt MBB Bo 105LS air ambulance.
 The new helicopter has a top speed of 160 m.p.h. and includes a quieter design and improved safety because of the lack of a tail rotor.
 Cox Air Care was one of the first, in the state of Missouri, to fly with night vision goggles and the only one in the state to fly with blood on board.

 The Martin Center is a free standing diagnostic and imaging center.
-The four story facility houses MRI, CT, heart and lung CT, mammogram, ultrasound, nuclear medicine and PET imaging, X-Ray, and bone density scanning equipment all under one roof.
+The four story facility houses X-ray, Fluoroscopy, MRI (including 3 Tesla), CT, Endoscopy Services (colonoscopy and EGD procedures), nuclear medicine, PET, and Ultrasound equipment all under one roof.

-Burrell Behavioral Health, with CoxHealth, supplies outpatient child and adult mental health services.
+Burrell Behavioral Health and CoxHealth have partnered together to supply outpatient child and adult mental health services.
 They are located on the Cox South Campus next to Burrell Park.

 A Ronald McDonald House is located on the Cox South campus to provide a low cost and friendly living area for those with children in the hospital.

 Cox North

 Cox North is the site of the original Burge Hospital, which opened in 1906 and eventually became CoxHealth.
-Cox North currently features 73 beds.
-This includes a 40,000 visit emergency room, Cox College (a 1,000 student College of Allied Health), The Cox Family Medicine Residency Teaching Program and a 30,000 visit clinic and CoxHealth's inpatient behavioral health units are housed at Cox North.
+Cox North currently features 75 beds.
+This includes a 40,000 visit emergency room and CoxHealth's inpatient behavioral health units.